MentorAPM/react-structured-query/README.md

 ## Overview

 React Structured Query is a library that can be used to filter data.
-It can be used to generate complex queries that should retrieve data from the backend.
+It can be used to generate complex queries that can be used to retrieve data.

 It is a continuation of https://github.com/SummitRoute/react-structured-filter.